 - Awkward movements/motions that pulled the sciatic nerve in the wrong direction

 - Twisted sciatic nerve with other muscles

 - Back and leg muscle spasms

 A Proper/Correct Diagnosis Is Essential

 Sciatica can be treated effectively with the right chiropractic approach with a high success rate for alleviated symptoms.
-Effectively treating sciatica requires direct treatment to the specific cause, rather than using techniques that only mask the pain.
+Effectively treating sciatica requires direct treatment of the specific cause rather than using techniques that only mask the pain.
 Example: If a herniated disc is the root cause, sciatica can be relieved by reducing the bulge of the disc, thus bringing down the irritation/inflammation and compression of the sciatic nerve.

 Sciatica treatment/s depends on the cause

 A stretching regimen for sciatica caused by a low back herniated disc will be different than stretches for treating low back spinal stenosis.
 Understanding how sciatica is the key to unlocking a treatment plan that will work to minimize pain and inflammation.

 Exercising and sciatica fitness will help relieve sciatic pain in various ways.
 These include:

 - Alleviates the pressure on the sciatic nerve